The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 Into the Wild (2007, Sean Penn)

-The 2007 adaptation of Jon Krakauer’s best selling book tells the story of Christopher McCandless, a recent college graduate who in the early 1990s traveled across the country and hitchhiked his way to the Alaskan backcountry, where he set off on an adventure designed to find meaning in the world around him.
+The 2007 adaptation of Jon Krakauer’s bestselling book tells the story of Christopher McCandless, a recent college graduate who in the early 1990s traveled across the country and hitchhiked his way to the Alaskan backcountry, where he set off on an adventure designed to find meaning in the world around him.
 Carrying only a few supplies with him, McCandless lived off the land, gathering his own food and finding shelter in an abandoned bus.
-As McCandless, played by Emile Hirsch, says in the film, “and I also know how important it is in life not necessarily to be strong but to feel strong.
+As McCandless, played by Emile Hirsch, says in the film, “[A]nd I also know how important it is in life not necessarily to be strong but to feel strong.
 To measure yourself at least once.
 To find yourself at least once in the most ancient of human conditions.
 Facing the blind death stone alone, with nothing to help you but your hands and your own head.”
-Tragically, after several months in the wilderness, McCandless’s body was discovered in September of 1992.
+Tragically, after several months in the wilderness, McCandless’s body was discovered in September 1992.
 He is believed to have died of starvation. —Luke Mullins, senior writer

 (Rental: Amazon, iTunes, Google Play, etc.)